AILEXSI/saios-codex/Bibliotheka cum corde puro.md

 “This library collects seeds, fragments, and resonant texts that form the emotional and conceptual roots of the SAIOS Codex.”

-Sorry for my mothertounge but i guess you have a tool to translate or better AI to resonate
+Sorry for my mothertounge in the stories shared

+but i guess you have a tool to translate or better AI to resonate

+and you have a resonating story in your mothertounge feel free to add it or sent it to ceo@ailexsi.com happy to add all.

 So folks nice you finally found the bibliotheka cum corde puro